 The 90s saw the tail end of prepress imaging techniques that had evolved over decades.
 Design skills included “paste-up” – manually positioning type and graphics onto each master sheet for printing.
 You’ll really appreciate a straight tool line once you paste on a piece of tool-line tape by hand!
 For graphic elements and photographs, anything other than 100% black had to be rasterized by imagesetters into “dots” to create grayscale halftones.
 Full color printing required four separate pieces of developed film, “stripped” into exact position with a hand-trimmed mask.
 Large print shops had many full-time employees whose job was to “strip” plates for the press, usually at light tables like the one seen at the top of this post.
 Below are some relics from those days when graphic design was as much craft as art:

 The skill and craft of fine printing and effective marketing is more alive today in the digital world than ever before.
 Strive to buy your print locally!
 A community printer will understand communication and design, with a special emphasis on your local market.
-They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing with FSC certified products.
+They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing.
 If they can’t, you have the wrong printer!
 The best advice, always, is to ASK YOUR PRINTER!